|

 NCCN.

-If you have cancer, the best advice on current treatment found on the web is from the NCCN and the NCI or look for research trials here.
+If you have cancer, the best advice on current treatment found on the web is from the NCCN and the NCI or look for research trials here or here.
+The NCCN section for patients and caregivers is very good for useful information about treatment and support groups and can be found here.

 More complete and comprehensive information can be found at aboutcancer and here.